chicagopython/CodingWorkshops/problems/py101/python_team_project/README.md

 [![asciicast](https://asciinema.org/a/M1hP91h153PuOPEjVYbot6jPj.png)](https://asciinema.org/a/M1hP91h153PuOPEjVYbot6jPj)

-Next lets get started by looking into the code.
+Next let's get started by looking into the code.

 ## Feature 0: Look into app.py
 app.py is the script contains some code to get you started.